Here’s how to read and understand your contract, including the terms and requirements of which you should be aware of.

 Co-Op Specific Details: The contract will detail the Kickfurther fee for each Co-Op, any inspection fees initially withheld for the Co-Op, any fees that may be owed for completing a Co-Op later than estimated, the funding price, option price, and revenue share price of the consignment inventory, and the estimated timeline for the Co-Op, which includes the sales reporting periods and report dates as well as any payment terms on the payments owed pursuant to those reports.

-Update Requirement: For all Co-Ops, businesses are required to provide an update related to each Co-Op at least once a month so long as the Co-Op is not troubled and at least every other week should the Co-Op become troubled.
+Update Requirement: For all Co-Ops, businesses are required to provide an update related to each Co-Op at least once a month so long as the Co-Op is not flagged and at least every other week should the Co-Op become flagged.

 Reporting requirements: Businesses are required to provide sales reporting covering all of the SKUs in the Co-Op on the schedule set forth in the consignment agreement and, if the Co-Op continues past the expected completion date, these reports shall continue on the same monthly schedule.